JacobBHartman/taj/README.md

 In this project you will implement a simple Kubernetes cluster running a simple web application (Python Flask).
 The webserver will run Nginx.
 A Jenkins server will be used to set up and orchestrate the deployment of the cluster at scale.
 Docker will be used for the containers

 ## Prompt

 ### Week 1

 Our goal is to learn more about setting up and deploying a Kubernetes cluster running Jenkins on EC2.
 This will be done using a tool called `kops` by creating one pod running three free-tier nodes.

+We will want our architecture to be within a VPC for security and performance reasons.
+Within that VPC we will include a developer (dev) server that the engineer can use to freely engineer without fear of affecting their physical machine.
+We will setup the Kubernetes cluster on top of which we will build our application.
+Before we build our application we will setup a container running Jenkins that will allow us to leverage Continuous Delivery (CD).

+---

-> Go to the AWS website and create yourself a developer (dev) server.
+> Go to the AWS website and create yourself a dev server.
 You do not have to spin up anything that is fancy, just something that will allow you to compartmentalize development for this project.

 - [ ] Create an AWS account
 - [ ] Create a dev server